guitarkeegan/employee-directory/README.md

   A CLI tool for administrators to organize their company departments, roles, and employeesuseing a mysql database.

-  The seed info was created with a python script that I created, which can be found [here]()

   ## Installation

   Clone the project and run with `node index.js`